Hippophae rhamnoides 'Inya' (female)

 Orange berries and attractive greyish green foliage make this edible plant a beautiful landscape addition in the fall and winter months.
-Sea Buckthorn plants are also a great addition because they catch atmospheric nitrogen and redirect it into the ground.
+Sea Buckthorn plants are also a great addition as they catch atmospheric nitrogen, and redirect it into the ground.

 Also known as: Sea Berry, Swallowthorn, Sandthorn, Siberian pineapple